codeGROOVE-dev/security/REPORT-POLICY.md

 ## Safe Harbor

 We won't sue you for reporting vulnerabilities.
+We consider it exempt from DMCA & CFAA prosecution and won't pursue legal action.
 Go crazy, but avoid customer harm.